zbalkan/zbalkan.github.io/_posts/2026-03-17-pulling-the-lever.md

 Walk through a casino and you will see rows of slot machines.
 Someone sits down, pulls the lever, watches the reels spin, and waits for the result.
 Most of the time nothing happens.
 Occasionally a small win appears.
 Rarely, the machine pays out.
 If the outcome is disappointing, the response is simple: pull the lever again.

 Working with AI development tools can sometimes resemble this pattern more than many engineers are comfortable admitting.
 A prompt produces code, a design suggestion, or a configuration.
 The output might be close to what was intended, or it might miss the mark entirely.
 When that happens, the natural reaction is to adjust the prompt and try again.
 After several attempts, something that appears workable often emerges.

+While the slot-machine analogy is useful, in practice AI-assisted development behaves less like pure randomness and more like a **guided stochastic search under constraints**.
+The model operates within defined parameters and optimization boundaries.
+Even so, the external behavior can resemble repeated attempts until something acceptable appears.
+{: .notice--info}

 At a superficial level, this resembles productivity.
 Iteration accelerates, output increases, and systems appear faster to build.
 Yet software engineering has never been evaluated by whether a system can eventually be generated.
 The discipline emerged because engineers learned that systems which merely appear to work often fail once they encounter real operating conditions.
 The central question has always been whether a system behaves predictably under constraints and whether other teams can depend on it once it becomes part of a larger environment.
 Understanding that distinction matters when discussing AI-assisted development.

-I need to note that while the slot-machine analogy captures the iterative and sometimes unpredictable nature of AI-assisted development, it is important to note that this process is more accurately described as a **guided stochastic search under constraints**, rather than pure randomness.
-AI models operate within defined parameters and are optimized towards specific objectives, making their outputs a product of complex algorithms rather than arbitrary chance.
-This distinction is crucial for a technically literate audience to fully appreciate the nuances of AI's role in software engineering.
-{: .notice--info}

 Below is a diagram for what I have observed with some vibe coders: